google/go-cloud/internal/docs/design.md

 This has a number of benefits:

--   The user-facing type can perform higher level logic without making the interface complex to implement.
-In the blob example, the user-facing type's `NewWriter` method can do the content type detection and then pass the final result to the driver type.
+-   The portable type can perform higher level logic without making the interface complex to implement.
+In the blob example, the portable type's `NewWriter` method can do the content type detection and then pass the final result to the driver type.
--   Methods can be added to the user-facing type without breaking compatibility.
+-   Methods can be added to the portable type without breaking compatibility.
     Contrast with adding methods to an interface, which is a breaking change.
--   As new operations on the driver are added as new optional interfaces, the user-facing type can hide the need for type-assertions from the user.
+-   As new operations on the driver are added as new optional interfaces, the portable type can hide the need for type-assertions from the user.

-As a rule, if a method `Foo` has the same inputs and semantics in the user-facing type and the driver type, then the driver method may be called `Foo`, even though the return signatures may differ.
+As a rule, if a method `Foo` has the same inputs and semantics in the portable type and the driver type, then the driver method may be called `Foo`, even though the return signatures may differ.
 Otherwise, the driver method name should be different to reduce confusion.

-New Go CDK APIs should always follow this driver plus user-facing type pattern.
+New Go CDK APIs should always follow this portable type and driver pattern.

 [`runtimevar.Variable`]:
 https://godoc.org/github.com/google/go-cloud/runtimevar#Variable